bbauska/Anti-Project-2025/README.md

 financial conflicts of interest and analogous to breaches of the fiduciary duty of loyalty in other areas of law.”
 [Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]</p>

-<p>● Project 2025 recommended the NLRB reverse their interpretations of “protected concerted
+<p>Project 2025 recommended the NLRB reverse their interpretations of “protected concerted
 activity” around forming a union, and said they should return to the 2019 Alstate Maintenance interpretation.
 “Interpreting ‘Protected Concerted Activity.’
 In an effort to prevent employers from retaliating against workers who express a desire to unionize, certain activities are deemed ‘protected